OSGConnect/connectbook/start/data/stashcache.md

-1. Add the necessary details to your HTCondor submit file to tell HTCondor that your jobs must run on executes nodes that have access to the `stashcp` module (among other OSG-supported modules).
+1. Add the necessary details to your HTCondor submit file to tell HTCondor that your jobs must run on executes nodes that have access to the `stashcp` module (among other -supported modules).
 Note that the output files are NOT listed anywhere in the submit file for transfer purposes.

 		# submit file example for large output